microsoft/pxt/docs/writing-docs/skillmaps.md

 # Skillmaps

 A skillmap is is one or more guided pathways with focused learning objectives along the way.
-The goal of a skillmap is to have students aquire a set of design and coding skills related to creating programs and games.
+The goal of a skillmap is to have students progrerssively aquire a set of design and coding skills until they reach an achievement goal.

 ![Skillmap intro graphic](/static/skillmaps/skillmap-intro.jpg)

+### ~ hint

+#### Sample skillmap

+For an example, you can take a look at the [**skillmap sample**](https://github.com/microsoft/pxt-skillmap-sample).
+Use it as a template to start your own!

+First though, you should [try out](https://arcade.makecode.com/beta--skillmap#https://github.com/microsoft/pxt-skillmap-sample/skillmap) the sample to see how it works.
+### ~

 ## Skillmap paths

-A skillmap has a starting point and a sequence of nodes (objectives) to progress through.
+A skillmap path has a starting point and a sequence of nodes (activities) to progress through.
+The activities in nodes along the path are locked until the previous node's an activity is finished.

 ![Individual skillmap path](/static/skillmaps/skillmap-path-intro.jpg)